 Step 2.
-Now connect your Seagate external hard drive to your computer and select it in AnyRecover.
+Now connect your Seagate external hard drive to PC and select it in AnyRecover.
 Then click the ‘Start’ button to scan the drive.

 Step 3.
-Once the scan is finished, preview and select the files that you wish to undelete and use the Recover button to start recovering.
+Once the scan is finished, preview the files and select the ones you want to recover.
+Then click Recover button to start the process.

 Step 4.
 Alternatively, you can also recover all the files in the list at once by clicking on ‘All-Around Recovery’ option.